BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 Also note that modern compilers have a feature called "autovectorization" where they can automatically create SIMD code for the given target CPU.
 However, this process can be unreliable for all but the simplest algorithms.
 But if you want to rely on this, you can use [`Compiler Explorer`] to verify the assembly, and you can follow [`Auto-Vectorization in LLVM`] for some tips.

 Also keep in mind that because SIMD intrinsics are considerably more complicated, it's fine to not use them while you are still in the stages of developing and experimenting with your actual DSP algorithms.
-Keeping a scalar version of your code around is also a smart idea for readability and future-proofness, even if you end up commenting it out.
+Keeping a scalar version of your code around is also a smart idea for readability and to keep your code more future-proof, even if you end up commenting it out.

-## 10. Prefer to use single-precision floats instead of double-precision floats
+## 11. Prefer to use single-precision floats instead of double-precision floats

 Using single-precision floats have two main performance advantages: